Rockers (royal courts): Mary, Queen of Scots and James VI at Stirling

 Details of the nursery of Mary, Queen of Scots do not appear in the treasurer's accounts, her nurse was Jean Sinclair and her laundry woman Margaret Balcolmy.
 According to a household roll of Mary of Guise, there were two older or senior rockers and three younger rockers.
 A man was paid two shillings to transport the cradle from Linlithgow to Stirling in July 1543.

 Margaret Houston was Mary's midwife in 1565.
-In 1567, at Stirling Castle, the "rokkeris" who took turns to rock the cradle of James VI included Jean Oliphant, Lady Kippenross (possibly Jean Stirling), Jean Cromby or Abercrombie, and Catherine Murray, all regarded as members of the lesser nobility, and Christian Stewart (a daughter of John Stewart, Commendator of Coldingham and granddaughter of James V).
+In 1567, at Stirling Castle, the "rokkeris" who took turns to rock the cradle of James VI and I included Jean Oliphant, Lady Kippenross (possibly Jean Stirling), Jean Cromby or Abercrombie, and Catherine Murray, all regarded as members of the lesser nobility, and Christian Stewart (a daughter of John Stewart, Commendator of Coldingham and granddaughter of James V).
 A canopy of blue "plaiding" was made, either to cover the rockers on duty or for their beds.
 A bed with a plaiding canopy and cover was provided in Queen's chamber for her maidens of honour.
 The nurse Helen Littil and the rocker Jane Oliphant gave psalm and prayer books to the infant king.

 According to the ordinance for the household at Stirling, the rockers dined with two women, Alison Sinclair and Grissell Gray (a daughter of the King's nurse Helen Littil), who looked after the king's clothes and linen.
 Annabell Murray, Countess of Mar, head of the household at Stirling was given £500 Scots to pay the rockers.
-When one of the King's rockers married a royal servant Robert Porterfield (died 1591), Regent Moray granted a dowry or "tocher good" of £333 Scots, paid to Porterfield by the argentier Alexander Durham.
+When one of the King's rockers married a royal servant Robert Porterfield (died 1591), the Regent James Stewart, 1st Earl of Moray granted a dowry or "tocher good" of £333 Scots, paid to Porterfield by the argentier Alexander Durham.
 Porterfield called one of his daughters "Annabell" after the Countess of Mar.

 Alison Sinclair and Catherine Murray both received belated payments for their service as rockers in March 1579, and in 1602 Annabell Murray bequeathed a pair of bracelets to the Laird of Kippenross.